payola/Payola/docs/developer_guide.md

 ###### Annotation `@remote`

 An object or class marked with this annotation isn't compiled to JavaScript.

 <a name="s2js_rpc"></a>
 ###### RPC (Remote Procedure Call)

 In order to simplify the client-server communication and to hide the low-level JavaScript constructs necessary for it (`XmlHttpRequest` or `ActiveXObject`) from the programmer, an [RPC mechanism](http://en.wikipedia.org/wiki/Remote_procedure_call) is used.
 The compiler takes a small but irreplaceable part in the whole process, the rest is done in the [shared runtime](#runtime-shared) and [client-side runtime](#runtime-client).

 All methods that are marked with the `@remote` annotation or defined on an object with the `@remote` annotation are considered RPC methods (remote methods), so their invocations are compiled to JavaScript in a different way.
-Remote methods may also be marked with the `@async` annotation, which makes them behave asynchronously, but introduces additional constraints on them (i.e. they must have the success callback function and fail callback function parameters and Unit return type).
+Remote methods may also be marked with the `@async` annotation, which makes them behave asynchronously, introducing additional constraints on them (i.e. they must have the success callback function and fail callback function parameters and Unit return type).
 The compilation of a remote method invocation can be seen in the following example:

 > Scala code: